 If you have been selected for a software audit or review, you might be feeling something akin to missing a step while walking down the stairs, or standing in front of a crowd of bosses and realizing you brought the wrong notes and now you have nothing to say.
 But what is the difference between a Software Asset Management (SAM) Review vs Audit?
-You’re panicking, you’re frustrated and you’re wondering if it isn’t impossible to make a career out of basking on the edge of a quiet lake in the middle of the woods where software auditors will never find you.
+You’re panicking, you’re frustrated, and you’re wondering if it isn’t impossible to make a career out of basking on the edge of a quiet lake in the middle of the woods where software auditors will never find you.

 Hold onto whatever soothing picture captivates you and stay calm.
 The first step (or planning for the first step) to your software audit is figuring out if you’ve been given a SAM Review or a Software Audit and what the difference between the two is.

 In this article we are comparing the two in the following areas:

 Defining a Software Audit vs a Software Review